Onel Hernández: Germany

-Born in Morón, Cuba, Hernández came through the academy system at TuS Westfalia Neuenkirchen, FC Gütersloh 2000, Rot Weiss Ahlen and Arminia Bielefeld.
+Hernández came through the academy systems at TuS Westfalia Neuenkirchen (where his stepfather was a coach), FC Gütersloh 2000, and Rot Weiss Ahlen before joining the academy at Arminia Bielefeld at the age of 14 in 2007.
 He made his professional league debut for Arminia Bielefeld in the 2.
-Bundesliga against SC Paderborn 07 on 1 October 2010.
+Bundesliga against SC Paderborn on 1 October 2010.
 In this game, he was substituted in the 78th minute for Franck Manga Guela by Christian Ziege.
 He played 28 league games for Arminia Bielefeld from 2010 to 2012.
-After two years he moved to Werder Bremen II.
-On 10 January 2014, Hernández moved to VfL Wolfsburg II.
+He graduated to the senior team at a difficult time, as they were relegated from 2.
+Bundesliga into 3.
+Liga.
+U19 head coach Jörg Böhme was sacked in May 2011 after leaving Hernández and two others out of an important away game because they had arrived late.
+Hernández was reinstated by new manager Stefan Krämer.
+Hernández left Bielefelder Alm after he was released at the end of his contract.